alice-bnuy/ask-dark-plus/README.md

 ## Features

 - Inspired by the popular Dark+ theme
-- Contrast enhanced color palette for readability and comfort
+- Color palette optimized for readability and comfort
 - Consistent syntax highlighting for various languages
 - Easy to install and use in Zed